Geriatric (senior) care

 Pet foods, specifically for seniors, are now available with fewer calories, limited phosphorous, more protein, balanced fatty acids, antioxidants, vitamins and minerals to meet the specific nutritional needs of senior pets.
 These foods have optimum amounts of nutrition, and can help in the progression of common diseases like kidney disease.

 The Prescription Diets by Hill’s are the gold standard when treating problems in older pets.
 We have a complete page to help you understand which diet one of our doctors is recommending.
-Before you read up on these important diets you need to educate yourself on pet foods, and go beyond what you are told at a pet store or read on the Internet by someone who has no formal education in nutrition, has not treated tens of thousands of sick pets like our doctors have, who have not examined your pet and determined it body condition sore, do not have access to your pet’s diagnostic tests, and don’t have any idea how to interpret these tests.
+Before you read up on these important diets you need to educate yourself on pet foods, and go beyond what you are told at a pet store or read on the Internet by someone who has no formal education in nutrition, has not treated tens of thousands of sick pets like our doctors have, who have not examined your pet and determined it body condition score, do not have access to your pet’s diagnostic tests, and don’t have any idea how to interpret these tests.
+You get the idea.

 WE'RE HERE WHEN YOU NEED US.
 562-434-9966